Hire Expert Data Engineers

 Stage 3: Final Interview

-This part of the interview should ideally be done in-house or over video chat.
-The questions will be extremely open-ended and the interaction should be very conversational.
+This part of the interview should ideally be done in-house or via a video chat.
+The questions should be open-ended, and the interaction should be very in-depth but lighthearted.
 Remember, keep things relaxed, inclusive, and fun.

 Problem-solving questions